Little Shadow counselling support

 Why counselling?

 Counselling is a useful tool for healing and gaining clarity over your life.
-Counselling can help you to find choices and meaning in your experiences.
-Talking out loud gives clarity and fresh perspective to your thoughts.
+Counselling can help you find direction and see meaning in your experiences.
+Talking with someone can give clarity and a fresh perspective to your thoughts.

 What’s counselling like?